GregKedrovsky/Cheat-Sheets/cli.md

   - `%s` specifies a string
   - `%d` specifies decimal integers

-`arguments` = a list of arguments like strings or variable values that will correspond to the format specificatons.
+`[arguments...]` = a list of arguments like strings or variable values that will correspond to the format specificatons.
 - If you have more arguments than format specifications, printf will cycle through the format specifications in the format string, reusing them in order, until finished.

 ### Example:

 ```
 printf "The first program always prints '%s, %s\!'\n" Hello world
-# prints: The first program always prints 'Hello, world!'
 ```
+Prints the following: `The first program always prints 'Hello, world!'`

 ## printf vs. echo